arjun372/NE591-008/README.md

 ## Building

-The entire codebase has been built and tested on the `remote.eos.ncsu.edu` servers.
-It requires no additional configuration except choosing the build target.
-Here is a repeatable script to perform the build and run a target
+The source code requires no additional configuration except choosing the build target.
+Here is a repeatable script to perform the build and run a target executable:
-executable:

 ```bash
 # Assuming cwd is the repo root: